alexmaghanoy/Exploratory-Data-Analysis-on-Spotify-2023-Dataset/README.md

 ![image](https://github.com/user-attachments/assets/865585f9-c1ac-4c0d-ab09-dd2c0c765920)

-****Analysis:****
+> ****Analysis:**** Spotify hosts the most popular tracks, followed by Deezer and Apple, with 142,539, 16,467, and 2,050 tracks respectively.

 ============================================================================================

 <div align="center"><ins><strong> ADVANCED ANALYSIS </strong></ins></div><br>

 ****Objective:****
-> - Conduct a deeper analysis of track characteristics and their presence in playlists or charts.
+- Conduct a deeper analysis of track characteristics and their presence in playlists or charts.

 ****Task:****
-> - In this section, we will examine patterns related to the musical key and mode (Major vs. Minor) and its correlation with streams.
+- In this section, we will examine patterns related to the musical key and mode (Major vs. Minor) and its correlation with streams.
 We will also explore if certain artists are more likely to appear in playlists or charts, helping to analyze who are the most frequently appearing ones in both platforms.

 <br>